Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Invoking Cloud Run services using triggers (e.g., Eventarc, Pub/Sub)

-- Exposing and securing APIs in applications (e.g., Apigee)
+- Versioning, exposing and securing APIs in applications (e.g., Apigee)

 Deploying containers to GKE.
 Considerations include: - Deploying containerized applications